factor1/prelude-wp/README.md

 * Other various improvements to default Wordpress functions that are too long and/or small to list here

 ## Getting Started ##
-Factor1 Blank Wordpress Theme requires that you have Node and npm installed on your machine.
+Prelude requires that you have Node and npm installed on your machine.
 If you need help with that, please visit the [npm documentation](https://docs.npmjs.com/getting-started/installing-node).

 1. Clone this repository to your machine, or download the .zip and place its contents in your project folder
 2. Install from the project folder using `npm install`